re-al-Foundation/real-ether/README.md

 The Strategy Pool manages asset yield routes through a whitelist mechanism.
 This approach ensures a high level of asset compatibility, including staking pools, restaking protocols, and more.
 Each individual strategy route within the pool isolates asset risks, preventing cross-contamination and maintaining the security of RealETH assets.

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

-Foundry consists of:

-- **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
-- **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
-- **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
-- **Chisel**: Fast, utilitarian, and verbose solidity REPL.

-## Documentation

 ## Usage

 ### Build